daleighan/personal-site-api/readme.md

 # Alex Leigh's Portfolio Site API
 This API is the backend for the portfolio site found at [daleighan.com](https://daleighan.com).
+The repo for the site is found [here](https://github.com/daleighan/personal-site)
 ## About
 * Requires a .env file containing the following information to run locally (The values of these items may be whatever you want):
 ```